oVirt/ovirt-site/source/feature/detailedhostpmproxypreferences.html.md

 ### Future Directions

-The user may add other existing Host IPs or FQDNs by pressing the ADD button, this will open a drop-down list of all available Hosts defined in the Data Center except the currently edited/added Host
+The user may add other existing Host by pressing the ADD button, this will open a drop-down list of all available Hosts defined in the Data Center except the currently edited/added Host
  We are skipping that for the first phase since it has complexities when a Host is removed or moved to another Cluster etc.

 ### Open Issues